-The Six Pillars Broward Economic Mobility initiative (Prosperity Broward) continues to convene community stakeholders to expand economic mobility in the six Broward County zip codes with the highest unemployment and poverty levels.
+The Prosperity Partnership's Economic Mobility initiative (Prosperity Broward) continues to convene community stakeholders to expand economic mobility in the six Broward County zip codes with the highest unemployment and poverty levels.

-Prosperity Broward is partnering with Commissioner Dunn from the City of Lauderhill on a "Return to Work" event from May 9-14.
-This initiative will help connect residents to job training, employers, and support services.
-It will feature several events, including job resume workshops, an education fair, a job fair, and a town hall event with elected officials from the 12 Prosperity Broward municipalities.
-Prosperity Broward is working with CareerSource Broward and Fassmer America on the launch of an on-the-job training program for residents from the surrounding Prosperity Broward zip codes.
+- Prosperity Broward partnered with Commissioner Dunn from the City of Lauderhill on a "Return to Work" event from May 9-14.
+This initiative helped connect residents to job training, employers, and support services.
+It will feature several events, including job resume workshops, an education fair, a job fair, and a town hall event with elected officials from the 12 Prosperity Broward municipalities. - Prosperity Broward worked with CareerSource Broward and Fassmer America on the launch of an on-the-job training program for residents from the surrounding Prosperity Broward zip codes.
 Fassmer produces lifeboats, rescue boats, and other deck equipment.